amandachen13/Alphabet-Soup/README.md

 Users will be able to:

 - [ ] Start and reset the game
-- [ ] Shuffle the letters or discard the letters (with a penalty)
+- [ ] Shuffle the letters or discard the letters (with a penalty to their score)
 - [ ] Keep track of their score
 - [ ] View their final score and guessed words in an end game modal (that includes a restart button)
-- [ ] View the game rules and a demo video in a modal
+- [ ] View the game rules and a demo video clip in a modal

 Additionally, this project will include: